nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

    \FloatBarrier

-:term:`Bootable Media`
+Bootable Media
 -----------------------

 There are instances during a forensic investigation where analysts may need to interact directly with the operating system or leverage specific tools that necessitate booting into a virtual machine (VM).
 ForensicVM's virtual CD-ROM drive has a unique characteristic: it can only accept CD-ROM insertions when the VM is running.

 The booting process of a CD-ROM involves the following steps:

-1. Boot into the operating system or access the :term:`BIOS`/:term:`UEFI` screen.
+1. Boot into the operating system or access the BIOS/UEFI screen.
 2. Insert the virtual CD-ROM into the drive.
 3. Perform a reboot or reset operation.
-4. Access the :term:`BIOS` or :term:`UEFI` by pressing the "ESC" key.
+4. Access the BIOS or UEFI by pressing the "ESC" key.
 5. Navigate to the boot device selection menu and confirm your choice.

-Method 1: Boot from Virtual CD-ROM Post-OS Bootup (:term:`BIOS` showcase)
+Method 1: Boot from Virtual CD-ROM Post-OS Bootup (BIOS showcase)
 *****************************************************************

 **Step 1: Boot into the Operating System**